Chocolate Raspberry Rose

 The cake is pretty easy to put together, but there are a couple of trick that make it easier.
 In the name of full disclosure, I assembled the cake you see here with raspberry layers back-to-back.
 It occurred to me later that they’d be nice in between chocolate layers, so that’s what the instructions reflect.
 Rest assured that if you mess up the order, you’ll end up with an awesome cake regardless.

 The crackers like to move around a little bit while you work, so a spoonful of chocolate cream on the bottom of your working surface is a nice way to give them something to hold on to.
-From there, the process is pretty easy, but there are a few things to remember as you work:
+From there, the process is pretty easy, but there are a few little tips that make assembly go much smoother:

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.